Writer: Lynn Keller, Martha Meier Renk-Bascom Professor of Poetry, University of Wisconsin-Madison

 This scholarly book focuses on environmental poetry published since the year 2000 in the United States and Canada.
 Lynn Keller shows what poetry has to tell us about pressing issues—from plastics and toxicity to comprehending the scale of our environmental problems—through compelling analysis of poems that range from lyrical to linguistically experimental.

-I consulted with Lynn as she drafted and revised this book manuscript and sent her book proposal out to presses, and then served as a project manager as she prepared the final manuscript for publication by University of Virginia Press.
+How we worked together: Lynn and I consulted as she drafted and revised this book manuscript and sent her book proposal out to presses.
+Then I served as a project manager as she prepared the final manuscript for publication by University of Virginia Press.
 My work included:

 - discussing each chapter with Lynn after she drafted it, focusing largely on argument and structure;